 The feedback we received from the public, local government, and other key stakeholders has served to enhance the project design and inform our mitigation measures.
 All the information we submitted during the environmental assessment process is available on IAAC’s public registry for the project.
 This online registry includes over 4,700 documents such as technical and scientific studies; environmental reports; public comments; submissions by federal, provincial, and regional regulators; the port authority’s responses to information requests; and presentations and transcripts from the public hearing.

 Working with local governments

 - The Mayors’ Roundtable – South of Fraser was formed in 2017 after feedback from mayors and elected officials who wished to discuss a broader range of topics.
-The committee included mayors from the City of Delta, City of Langley, Township of Langley, City of Richmond, the chair of Metro Vancouver, the Chief of Tsawwassen First Nation, and a member of the executive team of the port authority.
+The committee included mayors from the City of Delta, City of Langley, Township of Langley, and City of Richmond; the chair of Metro Vancouver; the Chief of Tsawwassen First Nation; and a member of the executive team of the port authority.

 - The Local Government Technical Liaison Committees facilitated regular communication between project staff and staff from the City of Delta, City of Langley, Township of Langley, City of Richmond, and City of Surrey.
-These meetings allowed members of the committees to share technical information, issues, and interests regarding the project.
+These meetings allowed committee members to share technical information, issues, and interests regarding the project.

-The port authority also created the Roberts Bank Terminal 2 Project Working Group Process to provide a forum to meet collectively with representatives from federal, provincial, local, and regional governments, and Indigenous groups.
-The focus of the working group meetings was to provide an opportunity for the port authority to present and receive questions and feedback from group members on our proposed assessment approach.
+- The Working Group Process provided a forum to meet collectively with representatives from federal, provincial, local, and regional governments, and Indigenous groups.
+The focus of the working group meetings was to provide an opportunity for the port authority to present, ask questions, and receive feedback on our proposed assessment approach.